Volume complexity for Janus $\mathrm{AdS}_3$ geometries: Volume of the static Janus BTZ black hole

 In this Section we compute the subregion complexity for a symmetric interval with length $l$ centered around the defect of the static Janus BTZ geometry at vanishing boundary time.
 The metric is

 which is obtained by substituting the Rindler-like metric \eqref{eq:Rindler_slicing} in \eqref{eq:general_form_3d_Janus}, and performing the $\mu$--to--$y$ change of variable $d\mu=dy/\sqrt{f(y)}$.

-The RT surface on a constant time slice lies at a constant value $w=\bar{w}$ \cite{Bak:2020enw}.
-We locate the interval along the coordinate $x\in[-\frac{l}{2},\frac{l}{2}]$ orthogonal to the defect and at the radial distance $r=L^2 / \delta$ determined by the FG expansion.
-The value of $\bar{w}$ can be obtained by combining the two equations \eqref{eq:asymp_JBTZ} with $r=L^2 / \delta$, $x=l/2$ and solving for $\bar{w}$, which gives
+The HRT surface on a constant time slice lies at a constant value $w=\bar{w}$ \cite{Bak:2020enw}.
+We locate the interval along the coordinate $x\in[-\frac{l}{2},\frac{l}{2}]$ orthogonal to the defect and on the real boundary parametrized by $r=\infty.$ The value of $\bar{w}$ can be obtained by combining the two equations \eqref{eq:asymp_JBTZ} with $r=\infty$, $x=l/2$ and solving for $\bar{w}$, which gives

 The UV divergencies are regularized with the single cutoff prescription presented in Section \ref{sect-different_regularizations}.
 The natural choice of cutoff is found by performing a FG expansion of the metric to relate the asymptotic behavior of the deformed BTZ black hole with the non-deformed counterpart.
 Such asymptotic behaviour is identified by